-You need every single contact who fits the above description on your list before you send out your mass email.
+You need every single contact who fits the above description on your email list before you send out your mass email.
 That gives you the best chance of earning a decent open rate.

-With most blasts, marketers have the misconception that they need to send out an email to the most recipients possible.
+With most blasts, email marketers have the misconception that they need to send emails to the most recipients possible.
 That’s not necessarily the case.

 2. Create a Landing Page Associated with the Blast Topic

-What’s the point of your e-blast?
+What’s the point of your email blast?
 Do you want to inform your general audience about a new product or service?

 Those that do click your landing page link express a higher level of interest.
 You might segment or reorganize these people on your contacts list per the last item in this article.

-Since you’re not targeting your audience with a blast, the content of the message itself is often quite general.
+Since you’re not targeting your audience with a blast, the content of the email marketing message itself is often quite general.

-Mass emails, as we said, don’t exactly have the most favorable reputation among marketers.
+Mass emails, as we said, don’t exactly have the most favorable reputation among email marketers.
 That’s because they’re often very general and don’t have clear results.